Strength Through Joy: Organization

 On November 27, 1933, Strength through Joy was announced by Robert Ley as a subset of the German Labour Front whose goal was to provide Germans with access to once-privileged leisure activities such as cruises and the ownership of motorcars.
 The government feared that increasing wages would dampen the rearmament process and decided to raise living standards differently to influence the opinion of Nazism, and paid for the program by taking deductions from workers' wages.
-By providing these luxuries, the government hoped that class divisions would be bridged leading to the building of a 'people's community,' and that a common national consciousness would end class conflict and enable all classes to work together for the greater benefit of the nation.
+By providing these luxuries, the government hoped that class divisions would be bridged leading to the building-up of a German Volksgemeinschaft (People's community) and that a common national consciousness would end class conflict, so as to enable all classes to work together for the greater benefit of the nation.
 A key feature of the people's community was the overall good physical health of the German people, in order to produce a population fit for military service and for work.
 In addition, it was believed that if workers were given sufficient leisure time and provided with cleaner workplaces morale and productivity would increase, aspects needed of the working class for the rearmament.
 It initially was intended to focus on controlling evening and weekend leisure time, but after positive reception of KdF train trips, tourism became an important priority.